dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * key: "String"
 * signature: "String"

-### appended Object
+### Appended Object

 A signed or encrypted vCon cannot be modified without invalidating it.
 In these cases, to allow for adding of additional information a new vCon instance version MUST be created.
-The prior vCon instance version is referenced by the appended object.
+The prior vCon instance version is referenced by the Appended Object.
 Then the appended information is added to the new vCon instance version (i.e. top level vCon object).

 The prior vCon instance version SHOULD be referenced via the uuid of the prior vCon instance version, or alteratively MAY include the body and encoding parameters or alteratively the url, alg, key and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).